-The recorded optical disk shall be measured for data errors specified in 7.2.2 using playback evaluation drive specified in 7.2.4 before storing and determine the initial quality according to the quality grade from Table 2.
+The recorded optical disk shall be measured for data errors specified in 7.2.2 using a playback evaluation drive as specified in 7.2.4 before storing.
+The initial quality is determined according to the quality grade from Table 2.